-- c.
+- b.
+Each additional three inches in diameter at breast height equals one additional new tree, up to three trees per significant tree removed. - c.
 Minimum Size Requirements for Replacement Trees Under this Subsection.
 Deciduous trees shall be at least one and one-half inches in caliper and evergreens at least six feet in height. - 9.
 On-site dedicated parking spaces for a car-sharing service with an agreement with the provider(s). - B. Parking reductions for Deep Green Incentive Program projects are set forth in SMC 20.50.630.
 Reductions granted under the Deep Green Incentive Program shall not be combined with the parking reductions in subsections A and C of this section. - C. Parking reductions of up to 50 percent may be approved for new residential, mixeduse, and commercial development in the MUR-70' zone containing 100 dwelling units or more, or 10,000 gross square feet of commercial floor area or more, provided the following criteria are satisfied: - 1.
-A Transportation Demand Management Plan is prepared by a qualified professional and shall: - Assess actual parking demand based on proposed land uses and the existing and future neighborhood land use context; - b.
+A Transportation Demand Management Plan is prepared by a qualified professional and shall: - a.
+Assess actual parking demand based on proposed land uses and the existing and future neighborhood land use context; - b.
 Identify project-specific strategies, which may include strategies on a list established and maintained by the Director, that will be implemented to reduce the development's parking demand; and - c.
 Establish clear performance objectives and a mechanism for ongoing monitoring and adjustment of the TDM strategies to adapt to changing conditions throughout the life of the development. - 2.
 Upon request by the City, the owner shall provide parking utilization data for the development and an assessment of the TDM Plan's performance and whether it is meeting objectives.
 If deficiencies in meeting objectives are found, the owner shall revise the plan and it shall be reviewed pursuant to subsection (C) of this section. - CD.
 A request for a parking reduction shall be processed as a Type A action, as set forth in SMC 20.30, Subchapter 2. - DE.
 When granting a parking reduction, the Director may impose performance standards and conditions of approval on a project, including a financial guarantee. - EF.
 Reductions of up to 50 percent may be approved by the Director for the portion of housing providing low-income housing units that are 60 percent of AMI or less as defined by the U.S. Department of Housing and Urban Development.
 This parking reduction may be combined with parking reductions identified in subsection A of this section.